 Wardens are hired through the normal government hiring process.
 Because individuals in these positions have direct access to inmates, employers conduct criminal history and background checks.
 Felonies disqualify individuals from employment.
 Finalists are often asked to submit to drug testing before a job offer is extended.

 Because the position has such a high level of responsibility and because the warden’s supervisor does not have an office at the prison, panel interviews are often used in the hiring process.
-This type of interview helps hiring managers to mitigate the impact of any biases they may have.
+This type of interview helps hiring managers mitigate the impact of any biases they may have.
 Hiring managers must be able to trust new hires, but they do not want to misplace that trust.
 Panel members provide their input on who should be hired, but the ultimate decision remains with the hiring manager.

 People interested in a prison warden career may also want to consider the following jobs, along with the median annual salary:

 - Probation Officer and Correctional Treatment Specialist: $53,020

 - Police Officer or Detective: $63,380